discourse/discourse-antivirus/README.md

 ## Using the plugin in production

-To use this plugin in production, you must provide an SRV record that resolves to the hostnames/ports were ClamAV is running.
+To use this plugin in production, you must provide an SRV record that resolves to the hostnames/ports where ClamAV is running.
 See the `antivirus_srv_record` site setting.

 ## Using the plugin locally

-To communicate with your local ClamAV server, add `clamav_hostname` and `clamav_port` variables to your `discourse.conf` file.
+To communicate with your local ClamAV server, add the `clamav_hostname` and `clamav_port` variables to your `discourse.conf` file.

 ## Background scans